Whisperrr/SensitivityRandomizer/README.md

 * 5: This smooth: https://www.youtube.com/watch?v=ZMByI4s-D-Y

 I have this value set to **2** by default.

+*Timestep* (added in v0.5) allows you to control how **often** your sensitivity changes when using the step-like sensitivity randomization option.
+By default, I have this set to **10**, meaning your sensitivity will change once every *ten* seconds.

 *Runtime (minutes)* - Determines how long you want your program to run for before you need to restart.
 I keep this value at **30** (for 30 minutes).